 Just a step away from the good old Italian cucina

-The rooms are scattered on a 10 hectares area, providing enough privacy for all the guests and not compromising the feeling of coziness.
+The rooms are scattered over a 10 hectares area, providing enough privacy for all the guests and not compromising the feeling of coziness.

-The restaurant is 30-100 meters away from each room, and guests can use a torch for reaching it in the nighttime.
+The restaurant is 30-100 meters away from each room, and guests can use a torch for reaching it at nighttime.

 The food in Gheralta Lodge is simple and typically Italian.
 Served in an equally rustic mom-kitchen way, you can expect authentic dishes such as macaroni with spicy cauliflower sauce, spaghetti with tomato sauce, potatoes ravioli, or homemade lasagnas.

 Many ingredients are sourced in the lodge’s own garden.